webnet-fr/database-anonymizer/README.md

 can simply put `config.yaml` if you used `/var/www/anonymizer/config.yaml` in `<absolute_path_to_config_in_container>`.

-Imagine you downloaded [Dockerfile] in empty folder and created `conf.yml` near to it.
+Imagine you downloaded [docker/Dockerfile] in empty folder and created `conf.yml` near to it.
 Your command may be:

 ```
 docker run --volume $(pwd)/conf.yaml:/var/www/anonymizer/config.yaml \